 Notes: After Possum, Trey congratulated the hometown Chicago Blackhawks' victory over his beloved Philadelphia Flyers in the Stanley Cup Finals that ended two days before this show.
 Reba was performed without the whistling ending.
-Limb by Limb included an ending vocal jam.
+Limb By Limb included an ending vocal jam.
 Caspian was unfinished.
 Antelope contained a Dave's Energy Guide tease by Trey in the intro section.
-Antelope subsequently contained a Fishman drum solo.
+Antelope subsequently contained a Fish drum solo.
 "Jon Fishman" was substituted for "Marco Esquandolas" and Antelope's lyrics were further changed with "Been you to have any stick."
 This show featured the Phish debut of Show of Life.

 Songs by Debut Year:

 Vocal Jam at the end of Limb by Limb was South African-influenced, amazing.
 Perhaps a tribute to the World Cup opening day in South Africa..?

 I think Phish purposefully made up for a less-than-stellar show here last here.